garbetjie/docker-php-extensions/README.md

 ### PHP

-The environment variables below control the behaviour of PHP itself, and are enforced regardless of whether the FPM or CLI SAPI is used:
+The environment variables below control the behaviour of PHP itself, and are used regardless of whether the FPM or CLI SAPI is used:

 | Name                 | INI equivalent                                                                                           | Default                             |